 Understand that what you see in stock ABCD at .01 per share to buy as an opportunity for profits to sell at .10 per share, you are hoping that the next person see that same opportunity for profits in stock ABCD to buy at .10 per share as a entry price that you saw in stock ABCD back when you bought at .01 per share.
 This is why it is important for substance and growth to be revealed in a stock because that’s what makes the next person buying stock ABCD at .10 feel as though they are buying shares of stock ABCD at a discount rather than the premium.
 This is what helps a stock’s price to hold its gains.

 Some people would take it personal when you mention that you are selling stock ABCD to take profits at .10 per share while they are just now hearing or believing in stock ABCD and buying at .10 per share.
 Heck, if you get a 10 bagger, you should logically always take some profits.
-When a person decides to take profits is a personal decision and really isn’t anyone’s business.
+When you take profits it’s a personal decision and really isn’t anyone’s business.
 People should not ask if you have bought or sold a stock and you should try to make it a habit to not offer such info either.
-Normally when you start offering such info as a norm, people try to make you feel obligated to continue sharing such info not at your discretion, but instead at theirs.
-From some of my experiences, I have learned that people will manipulate the situation and trade to their advantage based on what you tell them.
-Remember, everyone’s portfolio will be primary to them.
+Normally when you start offering such info as a norm, people try to make you feel obligated to continue not at your discretion, but instead at theirs.

 There were times where I and others were manipulated (long story) to where the more I tried to explain to people/shareholders, the more things got twisted.
 At one time, I had practiced telling people to consider me not owning any stocks at all whether I was posting on them or not, buying them or not, etc. because I could not and would not promise a time or price that I would hold a stock.
 Heck, most of the times, I don’t know.
-Everyone’s situation is different.
-I might have needed to sell shares in a stock because I needed money at the time for me or one or my kids or to help a friend.
-Heck, understand, you can’t eat shares.
-People naturally wants you to buy what they buy and sell what they sell.
-Do what’s best for your own personal situation.
+Read the story in the link below to understand one reason why I feel as I do: http://ragingbull.quote.com/mboard/boards.cgi?board=CLB01219&read=103

 The survival and success of that stock will ultimately be determined and earned by the legitimacy of the company and generally not because of any of us message board shareholders.
 Both traders and investors are important for a stock in my opinion.
-Again, both are really one in the same if you really are going to be technical about it.
+Really, both are one in the same if you really are going to be technical about it.
 We all hopefully buy a stock to one day sell.
-Remember, after you buy a stock, you don’t lose until you sell, but you don’t gain until you sell either.
+After you buy a stock, you don’t lose until you sell, but you don’t gain until you sell either.

 With this is mind…

 Bottom line, it is your responsibility for knowing when to sell and at what prices.
-So please, if you are buying when someone else is selling, don’t take such personal.
+So please, if you are buying when someone else is selling, don t take such personal.
 Freedom of choice does exist in the market.
 Buying or selling a stock is your discretion and should be done so from you doing your own due diligence (DD).
 Understand that the responsibility resides with you alone.
 Unless someone was holding a gun to your head making you click the buy or sell button, take your own blame no matter how good or bad the stock you bought.
-The market will not stop neither for your sorrows during the bad times nor your jubilees during the good times so continue moving forward regardless.
+The market will not stop for your sorrows or jubilees so continue moving forward regardless.

 Remember that people will normally be mad when you mention you are selling while they are buying.
 People will always seem to take such personal.
 I have found that it is always better to not get into such a subject.
 To keep the peace, consider keeping such thoughts to yourself.
 None of us like to hear things of that nature in dealing with any stock that we believe in.
-It’s always that subliminal thought to wonder if they are selling for bad reasons that are unknown for personal reasons unrelated to the stock.
-I have seen it better to not mention anything in that area because it only antagonizes individuals and question your true intentions for making yourself manifest something to be totally misunderstood.
-We all reserve the right to change our mind about a stock at any given moment for our own personal discretion.
+It’s always that subliminal thought to wonder if they are selling for bad reasons that are unknown.
+I have seen it better to not mention anything in that area because it only antagonizes individuals and question your true intentions for making yourself manifest.

 Be careful in bashing a stock you don’t own.
 I see it kind of like an investor creed for being courteous to not a bash a stock if you are not in it because others could probably generate the same type of thought for your stock whether it’s fact or fiction.
 Why create the potential to entice others for having a reason to do so?
 Be careful in trying to save the world (meaning the entire investing community).
 I wish I could, but the fact of the matter is that I can’t.
 There is a balance that must be considered if you have negative to share to make sure it is factual and delivered constructively to save as many as possible if you can.
-Cautiously weigh the decisions to make sure you fully understand the situation to explain while not belaboring your point to antagonize others.
+Cautiously weigh the decisions to make sure you fully understand the situation.

 The “$200 to $200,000 Transformation Process” is where you look to find 10 stocks that will potentially warrant 100% returns from a minimum investment of $200 to obtain wealth by exponentially having a monetary value of $200,000+ dollars.
 Below I have explained again how this could possibly happen.

 The thing that is to be considered is not necessarily the stock, rather it’s the concept of the “$200 to $200,000 Transformation Process” that I think all should consider.
-The key is to remain discipline and flexible because of how fast things could change within the penny stock world.
+The key is to remain discipline and flexible.

 Stock 1 = $200 to $400